Risks for breast cancer

 • breast cancer that developed before age 50 in 1 or more female relatives

-• a single relative diagnosed with both breast and ovarian cancer
+• a relative diagnosed with both breast and ovarian cancer

 • family members who develop cancer in both breasts